Mercedes Ron

-Mercedes Ron López (born 3 June 1993 in Buenos Aires, Argentina) is an Argentine audiovisual writer and communicator with Spanish nationality.
+Mercedes Ron López (born 1 June 1993) is an Argentine-born Spanish author.
 She is known for the Culpables Saga, a trilogy that became known through Wattpad.
+The first book of the trilogy, Culpa Mía, was adapted into a movie in 2023.
+The sequel, Culpa Tuya, was adapted into a movie and released on December 27, 2024.
+The third and final instalment, Culpa Nuestra, was released in 2025.

+An English remake titled My Fault: London was released on Amazon Prime Video on February 13, 2025.

-She currently resides in Seville.
+She currently resides in Seville, Spain.

-Early life
+Early life and education

-She was born in Buenos Aires.
-Coming from an Argentine family of Asturian origin.
+Ron was born in Buenos Aires, Argentina.
+She fled to Spain with her family in 2001 to avoid the riots in Argentina.
 She earned a degree in Audiovisual Communication at the University of Seville.

+Writing career

 She began writing mainly on the Wattpad platform in mid-2015, where she started writing Culpa Mía.
 In 2016, she won a Wattys Awards badge.
 In March 2017, her novel Culpa Mía went on sale under the Montena seal of Penguin Random House in Barcelona.
 A few months later, her second book Culpa Tuya was released.
-In July the following year, the third and final book of the Guilty Trilogy, Culpa Nuestra, came out and was presented at the International Book Fair exhibition, in Lima, Peru.
-In May 2019, she premiered Marfíl, and in October Ébano.
+In July 2018, the third and final book of the Guilty Trilogy, Culpa Nuestra, came out and was presented at the 23rd International Book Fair exhibition in Lima, Peru.
+The Guilty Trilogy was translated into French by publisher Hachette Romans in 2018.

+In 2019, she premiered Marfíl, and in October Ébano.

+As of 2025, she has over 321,000 followers on Wattpad.
+The author has over 100 million reads on Wattpad.
+She is a New York Times best-selling author, with more than three million copies sold worldwide.